 Q: How can I pay for my traffic ticket?

 A: You can pay the amount indicated on your courtesy notice unless the notice says that you must appear.
 You can pay with a Visa or MasterCard on the phone or on our web site or at any of the court locations listed above.
+Click here to pay for your traffic citation with a credit card.
 You can also send a check made out to the Ventura Superior Court through the mail.
 We also accept cash at any court location.

 Q: Can I make payments on my traffic ticket?